-Vacation time may be taken at other times during the year if approved by the building administrator and the superintendent.
-If the employee's absence may disrupt district operations, the supervisor has the discretion to deny a request for vacation or to limit the time of year the employee may take his or her vacation.
+4. Vacation - Administrators employed on a 12-month basis will receive 20 vacation days per year.
+An employee must submit a written request for vacation to the superintendent or designee and receive written authorization before taking vacation days.
+If the employee's absence may disrupt district operations, the superintendent or designee has the discretion to deny a request for vacation or to limit the time of year the employee may take his or her vacation.
+Unused vacations days will not be carried over after June 30th.